SteeltoeOSS/Documentation/docs/connectors/mongodb.md

 ### Use Mongo Client

-The following example shows how to inject and use an `IMongoClient` and `MongoUrl` in order to get an `IMongoDatabase` to interact with:
+The following example shows how to inject and use an `IMongoClient` and a `MongoUrl` in order to get an `IMongoDatabase` object:

 ```csharp
 public class SomeClass